Igalia

 Igalia is a private, worker-owned, employee-run cooperative model consultancy focused on open source software.
 Based in A Coruña, Galicia (Spain), Igalia is known for its contributions and commitments to both open-source and open standards.
-Igalia's primary focus is on open source solutions for a large set of hardware and software platforms centering on browsers, graphics, multimedia, compilers, device drivers, virtualization, embedded Linux, and device drivers.
+Igalia's primary focus is on open source solutions for a large set of hardware and software platforms centering on browsers, graphics, multimedia, compilers, virtualization, embedded Linux, and device drivers.

+History

+Igalia is a Spanish software consultancy.

+In February 2023, Mozilla began directing the users of its VR web browser, Firefox Reality, to use Igalia's then upcoming open source browser Wolvic instead.
+While Firefox Reality was being shut down, Wolvic is based on Firefox Reality's source code.
+Initially, the Wolvic browser was set to run on Oculus, HTC Vive Focus, Pico Interactive, Daydream, Huawei VR Glasses and open source Lynx devices.
+It launched later in the month as a beta.
+Igalia said it had secured partial funding to work on the browser project for two years.